About Us

-Kooyar Wongi is a 100% Nyungar owned and operated consulting business, based in the heart of the South West of WA on Nyungar Boodja.
+Kooyar Wongi is a 100% Nyungar owned and operated consulting business, based in the heart of the South West of WA on Nyungar Boodja and going from strength to strength since 2018.
 Kooyar Wongi means ‘Frog Talk/Talking/Yarning/Story’ in Nyungar language.
-We have more than 40 years’ expertise and experience in heritage protection, environmental management, community engagement, cultural awareness and education in the public and private sector.
+Between our team members, we have more than 50 years’ expertise and experience in heritage protection, environmental management, community engagement, cultural awareness and education in the public and private sector.

 Kooyar Wongi is Supply Nation certified, registered on the Aboriginal Business Directory WA and is a member of the Noongar Chamber of Commerce and Industry.